jxxl998/chat-ui/README.md

 Aug 14
 - add FilterList, ContactList, FileList
 - refactoring MessageList in which can transfer props and reuse FilterList

+Aug 18
+- finish extra components NoteList